CarloSantos11/JsTrack/1_basicJs/basics.md

 > You can follow along chronologically or sift by topic.
 > This readme serves as background inormation, as well as provide a list of resources.
 See below.

+>  comment out code in the .js file you do not you do not wish
+>  to run --> '//', 'cmd + /', 'crt + /'

 ## What is programming:
 > Programming:
 >